Sunday Adelaja: Ministry

-In 1993, 7 people and he founded the "Embassy of the Blessed Kingdom of God for All Nations" in his apartment.
+In 1993, 7 people and Adelaja founded the "Embassy of the Blessed Kingdom of God for All Nations" in his apartment.
 The church was officially founded in 1994 as the "World of Faith Bible Church".
+The Church flourished partly by providing basic social care, such as food and help with alcoholism, in post-Soviet Ukraine, and partly through its engaging services and deployment of Pentecostal "prosperity theology".

-In 2013, the church claimed 25,000 members in Kyiv, 100,000 members in Ukraine, and 1,000 churches in the rest of the world.
+In 2013, the church claimed 25,000 members in Kyiv, 100,000 members in Ukraine, and 1,000 churches in the rest of the world, though around this time membership began to diminish due to accusations of financial impropriety by Adelaja.

-Thousands of people are fed daily in the church's soup kitchens in Kyiv.
+As of around 2011, thousands of people were being fed daily in the church's soup kitchens in Kyiv.
 The church also has a program helping homeless people acquire skills, thus helping them back to a normal life and work.
 According to the church, 2,000 children have been helped off the street and have been returned to their families.
 Furthermore, the church runs a 24-hour hotline, named "Trust line" for people in need to call for help.
 The church also works with addicted people and has a program helping them to be set free from their various addictions.
 The main organization is called "Love Rehabilitation Center.”
 According to the church, more than 5000 drug and alcohol addicted people have been set free from their addictions through the church's work.

 The New York Times made the following statement about Adelaja: "Could there be a more unlikely success story in the former Soviet Union than the Rev. Sunday Adelaja, an immigrant from Nigeria who has developed an ardent — and enormous — following across Ukraine?"

 He founded many educational institutions connected to the church, and among them the following are more known: the Joshua Missionary Bible Institute in Ukraine, the Center of Restoration of Personality and Transformation of the Society in Ukraine, the History Makers Bible School in the US, the UK, Germany, France, and the Institute for National Transformation in Nigeria.